 It has been well broadcasted that Trump is a potential risk when it comes to innovation, says Silicon Valley.
 While we may be overreacting a bit with this, there is reasonable concern that the astonishing progress can be halted.

 Donald Trump has said, vaguely, that he plans on completely shutting down specific areas of the internet.
 More information here.
 But when it comes to what Trump says, can be ever be taken completely seriously?

 When it comes to Insurtech one thing is certain, cyber-security is a main area of concern, as it is with all technology focused industries out there.
 The issue we have in regards to cyber-security in relation to a Trump win is how he has approached the topic during his campaign.

 Throughout Trumps campaign he never seemed to have good knowledge on the issue of cyber-security and threats or what affects it can have on whole companies.
-Trump was heard to say “The Cyber” many times and this alone is reason for concern as it suggests, quite worryingly, that Trump may not have a grasp on what the problem is and how it can have devastating effects on technology focused businesses and industries.
-Read more at
+Trump was heard to say “The Cyber” many times and this alone is reason for concern as it suggests, quite worryingly, that Trump may not have a grasp on what the problem is and how

 Everyone knows about privacy issues when being online, but it may seem that Trump doesn’t.
 Most people are aware that they must keep all of their personal details to themselves however Trump has decided that it would be reasonable to give the FBI information and access to certain encrypted devices, if there’s a security reason.
 But could this be dangerous and who is the person responsible for categorising issues as national security?